Final Score film review: complete nonsense, but oddly compelling

 This is Sky’s heavily-hyped new movie which smashes together their two big bankers: football and films.
-The result is essentially Die Hard in a Stadium, but instead of Bruce Willis they’ve got Bautista, best known as the big green bloke from Marvel’s Guardians of the Galaxy (although he’s currently in dispute with Disney about them sacking GOTG’s director, so might be stuck doing football thrillers for the foreseeable).
+The result is essentially Die Hard in a Stadium, but instead of Bruce Willis they’ve got Bautista, best known as the big blue bloke from Marvel’s Guardians of the Galaxy (although he’s currently in dispute with Disney about them sacking GOTG’s director, so might be stuck doing football thrillers for the foreseeable).

 Actually, Bautista is a producer here, and their choice of club-in-trouble is West Ham, which makes sense.
 It worked for the weirdly popular hoolie flick Green Street, which even spawned two grim sequels, Green Street 2: Stand Your Ground and Green Street 3: Never Back Down, although thankfully they gave up before the Olympic Stadium move (imagine the edgy pre-match drama if they rebooted it now – Westfield: Nice Glass of Rosé at Jamie’s Italian).